julzerinos/python-slack-toolkit/README.md

 # Slack Toolkit

-A collection of tools for managing Slack through the versatility and comfort of python.
+A collection of tools for formatting Slack messages through the versatility and comfort of python.

-Projected abandonded in 2018, as I lost to motivation to keep up with Slack API changes.
+**Project abandonded in 2018**

 ## Table of Contents